yt-project/yt/doc/source/analyzing/analysis_modules/photon_simulator.rst

     abs_model = TableAbsorbModel("tbabs_table.h5", 0.1)

 Now we're ready to project the photons.
-First, we choose a line-of-sight vector ``L``.
+First, we choose a line-of-sight vector ``normal``.
 Second, we'll adjust the exposure time and the redshift.
 Third, we'll pass in the absorption ``SpectrumModel``.
 Fourth, we'll specify a ``sky_center`` in RA,DEC on the sky in degrees.